A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-In this section, we derive an intermediate result about the optimal bound associated to the \emph{risk} of the estimated Precision based on a kernel density estimator (KDE).
-More precisely, we consider the equivalent formulation of the Precision $\alpha_\lambda(P,Q)$~\eqref{eq:primalPR} based on the Total Variation (TV) distance which we presented in \ref{def:alpha-TV} with the plugin-in estimator based on KDE of bandwidth $\sigma$.
-In this case the estimated distribution writes $\hat P = \bar P*k_\sigma$.
+In this section, we derive an intermediate result about the optimal bound associated to the \emph{risk} of the estimated Precision based on the KDE.
+More precisely, we consider the equivalent formulation \eqref{eq:primalPR} of the Precision $\alpha_\lambda(P,Q)$ and the corresponding plugin-in estimator \eqref{eq:alpha-TV} based on the KDE of bandwidth $\sigma$.